Ovarian cyst: Scoring systems

+Most ovarian cysts are not malignant; however, some do become cancerous.
 There are several systems to assess risk of an ovarian cyst of being an ovarian cancer, including the RMI (risk of malignancy index), LR2 and SR (simple rules).
 Sensitivities and specificities of these systems are given in tables below:

 Ovarian cysts may be classified according to whether they are a variant of the normal menstrual cycle, referred to as a functional or follicular cyst.

 Ovarian cysts are considered large when they are over 5 cm and giant when they are over 15 cm.
 In children, ovarian cysts reaching above the level of the umbilicus are considered giant.

 Associated conditions

 In juvenile hypothyroidism multicystic ovaries are present in about 75% of cases, while large ovarian cysts and elevated ovarian tumor marks are one of the symptoms of the Van Wyk and Grumbach syndrome.

 The CA-125 marker in children and adolescents can be frequently elevated even in absence of malignancy and conservative management should be considered.

 Polycystic ovarian syndrome involves the development of multiple small cysts in both ovaries due to an elevated ratio of leutenizing hormone to follicle stimulating hormone, typically more than 25 cysts in each ovary, or an ovarian volume of greater than 10 mL.

 Larger bilateral cysts can develop as a result of fertility treatment due to elevated levels of HCG, as can be seen with the use of clomifene for follicular induction, in extreme cases resulting in a condition known as ovarian hyperstimulation syndrome.
 Certain malignancies can mimic the effects of clomifene on the ovaries, also due to increased HCG, in particular gestational trophoblastic disease.
 Ovarian hyperstimulation occurs more often with invasive moles and choriocarcinoma than complete molar pregnancies.